patrickmineault/codebook/docs/setup.md

 (codebook) ~/Documents/codebook$ conda env export > environment.yml
 ```

 You can then commit `environment.yml` to document this environment.
-You can recreate this environment - when you move to a different computer, for example - using:
+You can recreate this environment---when you move to a different computer, for example---using:

 ```console
 $ conda env create --name recoveredenv --file environment.yml